Wixel/front-end-guide/README.md

 ```

 ####Inline elements
-Inline elements should be on single lines ie.
+Inline elements should be on single lines i.e.

 ```
 <b>The content.</b>
 ```

 ####Void elements
-Although fine with HTML, do not close void elements, i.e.
+Although fine with HTML, do not close void elements, i.e.,
 Write `<br>` not `<br />`

-###Semantics & accesibility
+###Semantics & accessibility
 Use elements (sometimes incorrectly called “tags”) for what they have been created for.
 For example, use heading elements for headings, `p` elements for paragraphs, `a` elements for anchors, etc.

 [HTML5 elements list](https://developer.mozilla.org/en/docs/Web/Guide/HTML/HTML5/HTML5_element_list)